s-bishnoi/shubham-bishnoi/README.md

-# Shubham Bishnoi
-## Data Scientist / Data Engineer / Statistician
+# Data Scientist / Data Engineer / Statistician

 I'm an alumni from the University of Waterloo with a Statistics Honours degree and a Computer Science minor.
 Through my university degree I had the opprotunity to work with various companies in my co-operative education.
 For past year I have been working as a Data Engineer with the Business Intelligence and Reporting team in TD Bank.